uabrc/uabrc.github.io/docs/data_management/data_responsibilities.md

 {{ read_csv('data_management/res/cheaha_individual_account.csv', keep_default_na=False) }}

-## Data Responsibilities and Procedures
+## Data Archival and Backup Procedures

+Proper data archival and backup practices ensure efficient storage utilization and data protection.
+IT is the responsibility of researchers and users of Cheaha to organize data, archive inactive files, and back up critical data.

 ### Archival